-This project aims to develop a safe, cost effective alternative to removal and replacement of defective LV joints, lowering the unit cost per repair.
-The project will innovate an existing jointing technique which involves encapsulation of joints in resin-filled plastic shells where traditionally this approach is only adopted on new joints, the project proposes to adapt this technique to repair existing, defective LV branch (T) joints.
+Joint Shell developed a safe, cost effective alternative to removal and replacement of defective LV joints, lowering the unit cost per repair.
+The project innovated an existing jointing technique which involved encapsulation of joints in resin-filled plastic shells.
+Traditionally this approach was only adopted on new joints, but the Joint Shell project adapted this technique to repair existing, defective LV branch (T) joints.

-The design of an LV joint shell is innovative and has never been trialled before to prevent LV joint failure within GB networks.
+The design of an LV joint shell was innovative and has never been trialled before to prevent LV joint failure within GB networks.

-The project will demonstrate a new type of joint shell can protect an LV joint from failure and water ingress.
-A network trialled will be carried out to confirm this.
+The project demonstrated that a new type of joint shell can protect an LV joint from failure and water ingress.
+A network triall carried out by our team confirmed this.

 Joint Shell had a real effect on site safety – allowing field engineers to remove and replace defective joints ahead before major faults occurred, thus reducing the risks associated with a major fault on the network.

 Joint Shell also lowered the cost per unit of LV fault replacement, which saved time for engineers out in the field and money for UK Power Networks’ customers.